petru-acsinte/petru-acsinte/README.md

 ### [Order Processing — Portfolio Project](https://github.com/petru-acsinte-dev)

-A learning project that deliberately follows the evolution of a real-world backend system:
+A hands-on modernization project that deliberately follows the evolution of a real-world backend system.

+The system simulates a distributed order processing platform with authentication, order management, and fulfillment services — with external REST APIs and internal asynchronous messaging via RabbitMQ.

 | Phase | Repo | Description |
 |---|---|---|